dydx/edmunds_vin/README.md

 >*NoteL* `response` is a JSON document

+## Edmunds Developer API

+For information about the Edmunds Developer API, visit http://developer.edmunds.com.

+I am not affiliated with Edmunds, and I do not hold any responsibility for your developers agreement with them.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).